OpenRedstoneEngineers/OREUtilsV2/README.md

 ### OREUtils
 OREUtils reads the config file Data/config.json.
 It's not there by default; however, the example config file Data/config.example.json is.
 Therefore, before you start, copy Data/config.example.json to Data/config.json.

 There are two ways to edit OREUtils' configuration.
 The recommended way is using the command '/property' in game like this: `/property [name] [value]`, for example `/property IRC.Name 'OREBot'`.
+This command may also be used with only a name argument to view config options, or without any arguments to display the entire config.
 The other way is to edit the config file directly.
 Make sure that the server is offline before you directly edit the config file.
 If you don't, your changes will be lost.

 Now that that's out of the way, here's the various config options and their meaning:

 * **Include**: Contains which modules should be included.
 If a module is included, its config value is 1, if not, it's 0.
 * **IRC**: Contains configs related to the IRC module.
 	* **IRC.Server**: Which IRC server to connect to.
-	* **IRC.Chan**: Which IRC channel to connect to.
+	* **IRC.Chan**: Which IRC channel to join.
 	* **IRC.Name**: The name of the IRC bot.
 	* **IRC.NamePass**: IRC password, for NickServ.
 	* **IRC.Port**: IRC port.